 - Student identification with photo from a high school or an accredited institution of higher education.

 IMPORTANT - Voters without ID will not be turned away on Election Day.
 Michigan Election law anticipates that not all voters will have picture ID.
 Voters who do not have acceptable picture ID or who forgot to bring acceptable picture ID to the polls can vote like any other voter by signing an affidavit.

 University of Michigan Students

-During the 14 days prior to each election, voters will need to register to vote in-person at the satellite office or at the City Clerk's Office and provide proof of residency.
+During the 14 days prior to each election, voters will need to register to vote in-person at the City Clerk's Office and provide proof of residency.
 Proof of residency can be provided using digital documentation, including records from your Wolverine Access account.
 Register before October 20 and avoid the proof of residency requirement!